 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-May 14 is the feast day of the Venerable Isidore, Fool-for-Christ of Rostov, a city north of Moscow.
+The Venerable Isidore, Fool-for-Christ lived in Rostov, a city north of Moscow.

 This fifteenth-century saint was neither raised in Russia nor in the Orthodox faith.
 His family lived in Brandenburg, Germany, an area not greatly hospitable to Orthodox Christians.
 At some point, Isidore moved to Russia, settled in Rostov, and didn't just practice the Orthodox faith but took on one of its most extreme manifestations, serving the Lord as a fool-for-Christ.